cjqzhao/grpc-codelabs/codelabs/grpc-rust-getting-started/README.md

 #### Unary RPC

-The `routeGuideServer` implements all our service methods.
+The `RouteGuideService` implements all our service methods.
 Let’s look at `get_feature` which just gets a `Point` from the client and returns the corresponding feature information from its database in a `Feature`.